elijahgagne/blog/content/posts/git-migration-large-files.md

 - git clone --mirror
 - Changes the repo to non-bare.
 This is useful if we plan to push the repo to a new remote.
 - We look at the file structure, branches, and tags
-- Then we done a regular clone and see how it is different.
+- Then we do a regular clone and see how it is different.
 Note that the tags will come over, but not the branches.
 - Finally we delete everything locally

 ```sh